brisa-build/brisa/packages/docs/building-your-application/deploying/docker.md

 ---
-description: Learn how to containerize a Brisa application with Docker
+Description: Learn how to containerize a Brisa application with Docker
 ---

 # Docker